 - 2.1 Currently, nearly one-third of the world's population is regularly exposed to climate conditions that exceed human thermoregulatory capacity leading to major increases in morbidity and mortality.1-3 Even if aggressive mitigation measures are adopted, one-half of the world's population will be exposed to such conditions by 2100 and a number of studies report that the resulting occupational heat strain (OHS) will directly threaten workers' health, with corollary negative impacts on productivity, poverty, and socio-economic inequality.4-7 - 2.2 The OHS refers to physiological consequences of environmental heat stress and it massively influences the ability to live healthy and productive lives, as nearly one million "work life years" will be lost by 2030 due to occupational heat stroke fatalities, and 70 million "work life years" will be lost due to reduced labour productivity.
 Warning systems for extreme weather events have been recently piloted in some countries, but they are designed for the general population whose needs and exposure to heat are vastly different from those of workers.
 For instance, they typically advise individuals to stay indoors throughout the day or to remain in "cooling shelters" at public buildings.
 Such strategies are not compatible with the need to stay productive regardless of the prevailing environmental conditions. - 2.3 OHS is a parameter that influences a number of industries worldwide.
-In the construction sector, OHS is very relevant because many tasks rely on manual work as the prevailing and, sometimes, only feasible method for performing complex tasks.
-OHS is difficult to mitigate in construction, as artificial cooling or shadowing towards the sun would compromise health and safety regulations.
-This may be the reason for the lack of previous studies on the impact of OHS in health and productivity outcomes in European construction workers. - 2.4 To address the lack of knowledge regarding the effects of workplace heat on European construction workers, we conducted an observational evaluation to understand the nature of the problem.
-Our approach was to evaluate ~109 work hours via time-motion analysis on a second-by-second basis collected from 16 workers while performing different construction jobs on two different days.
+In the tourism sector, OHS is very relevant because many tasks rely on manual work as the prevailing and, sometimes, only feasible method for performing complex tasks.
+OHS is difficult to evaluate and mitigate in tourism, as there is a wide range of jobs with vastly different physiological and environmental specifications included in this industrial sector.
+This may be the reason for the lack of previous studies on the impact of OHS in health and productivity outcomes in European tourism workers. - 2.4 To address the lack of knowledge regarding the effects of workplace heat on European tourism workers, we conducted an observational evaluation to understand the nature of the problem.
+Our approach was to evaluate ~325 work hours via time-motion analysis on a second-by-second basis collected from 47 workers while performing different tourism jobs on 10 different days.
 This study was labelled "Study 1" and is explained in detail in the following sub-sections.